Hiring an ISO 27001 Consultant: A Fast-Track to Compliance?

 Better security for the long-term

-Many ISO 27001 consultants stay on with their clients long-term to help with regular internal audits and make sure that ISMS key processes maintain compliance.
-By maintaining compliance this way, companies enjoy robust security for the long-term.
+Many ISO 27001 consultancy firms stay on with their clients long-term to help with regular internal audits and make sure that key ISMS processes maintain compliance.

 Drawbacks of hiring an ISO 27001 consultant